But that’s high for this former English teacher now a blogging stay-at-home mom.

 I always go for a bigger tree (8 ft) knowing that I’ll snip the bottom branches for wreath making.

-And it never hurts to ask the tree selling proprietor to give you some branches laying around on the ground for free.
+And it never hurts to ask the tree-selling proprietor to give you some branches lying around on the ground for free.

 In my experience, they are always happy to oblige.
 A win-win!